 A beginning transcriptionist should expect to start somewhere in the $15/hour range.
 That’s just a general guideline.
 Keep in mind that we’re not usually hourly employees.
 We’re self-employed.
 We go into a lot of detail in our courses about how to charge for our services, but generally speaking, a good transcriptionist works on a 4:1 ratio — meaning it will take four hours to transcribe one hour of audio or video.
 We set our rates according to that guideline.
 Depending on how much time you have available or want to devote to work will determine how much you can make.
 Zoom Transcription Services made six figures last year.
 Did I start out making that much?
 No!
 I worked hard and built up my business over time.

-What is a typical day in a transcriber's life like?
+What is a typical day in a transcriber’s life?

 It really depends on the person.
 I’m not sure there is a typical day.
 Since we’re self-employed, we set our own schedules.
 For me, personally, I’m more of a night bird.
 I tend to start later in the day, take time off in the afternoon for relaxation and/or whatever needs to be done, and come back in the early evening to finish a few things before turning off for the day.
 In the beginning stages of building my business, I worked a lot more than I do now.
 I had no choice since my husband had no income for two years.
 That hard work definitely paid off.